bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 - Hence, history from the next exiting shell will overwrite the history of the previously exited shell
 - History will not be shared between concurrent shell sessions
-- Duplicates will exist in the current session history
+- Duplicates will exist in the current session's history
 - Only the last 500 commands are preserved

 Fortunately, it is easy to greatly improve Bash history.